• Skip to primary navigation

 Riding a Blue Bike in City Park on a cooler day.

-Ride a Bike
+18. Ride a Bike

-Look for Blue Bikes located at stations throughout the city.
-You can rent the bikes by the hour.
+If you're going to be outside exploring anyway, why not create your own breeze by riding a bike?
+Look for Blue Bikes stations throughout the city, which you can rent by the hour.
 I had fun riding one through City Park recently.

 Prefer to join a tour?
 You've got lots of options!

-• Creole Bike Tour - This small group tour takes you off the beaten track into neighborhoods you might not explore otherwise.
+• Creole Odyssey Bike Tour - This small group tour takes you off the beaten track into neighborhoods you might not explore otherwise.

 • Heart of the City Bike Tour - On this small group tour, you'll explore the areas of the city just beyond the French Quarter.

-Go Gambling at Harrah's
+19. Go Gambling at Caesars

-I have to admit that I've only been to Harrah's once in all the times I've been to New Orleans ... there is just sooo much else to do.
-If you're feeling a little more flush than I usually am though, it wouldn't be the worst place to kill a few hours, enjoy a few drinks, and most importantly, cool off!
+Feeling lucky?
+Step onto the casino floor at Caesars New Orleans (formerly Harrah's).
+I have to admit that I've only been here once in all the times I've been to New Orleans.
+There is just sooo much else to do.
+But if you enjoy gambling and are feeling flush, it wouldn't be the worst place to kill a few hours while enjoying some drinks, and perhaps most importantly, soaking up the A/C!

 Steamboat Natchez by a pier in the river.